simulogics/prosperousuniverse-docs/content/tutorials/planetary-projects/_index.md

 ## Planetary project types

-Once built, a planetary project requires an upkeep to stay active.
+Once built, a planetary project might require a regular upkeep to stay active.
 As long as the upkeep is not being paid, the project remains “on strike” and provides no bonuses.
 Similarly to the construction of a planetary project, contributions towards its upkeep can be made by anyone residing on the planet in question.

 ![Contribute to upkeep](contribute-to-upkeep.png)